 Students in Emerald Arrow are encouraged to create meaningful moments for themselves and each other.
 Ceremony is utilized in the group to mark milestones, celebrate transitions, or to honor someone or something.

 These intentional acknowledgments of the young adult's path are powerful moments which many are missing in their lives at home.
 The emphasis on community in Emerald Arrow helps to reinforce a sense of belonging in each individual, which we they may then translate to their place in their family system and the world.

 Research suggests that practicing gratitude and mindfulness in conjunction with psychological counseling carries greater mental health benefits than counseling alone, even when the practice is brief.

 Our staff and students work together within a structured routine to include mindfulness and gratitude practices frequently throughout each day.
 Each moment in Emerald Arrow is intentionally cultivated to produce meaningful experiences for the group.

 Thoughtful Transition Prep

-Transitioning out of wilderness is an important and crucial period of time.
-We coach our young adults and their families to be as prepared as possible to take their experiences into their next steps in the most thoughtful and intentional way.
-There will be communication, guidance, and curriculum in place to support young adults and their families in transitioning from this experience in the most sustainable way.
+Transitioning out of the program is an important and crucial period of time.
+We coach our young adults and their families to be as prepared as possible to carry the momentum from their experience into whatever comes next in the most thoughtful and intentional way.
+There will be communication, guidance, and curriculum in place to support you and your family in transitioning from this experience in the most sustainable way.

-Each young adult's experience here, no matter what it looks like, is valuable, important and an incredible investment in yourself.
-Therefore, we strive to support their next steps with preparation, clarity, skill, and connection.
+Each young adult's experience here, no matter what it looks like, is valuable and an incredible investment in personal growth.
+Therefore, we strive to support your next steps with preparation, clarity, skill, and connection.